 Several species of tall grass that are used in meadow cultivation are pretty urine resistant and salt tolerant including Distichlis, Zoysia, and Paspalum.
 Tall meadow grass is a good, natural alternative to a regular lawn as is O’Connor’s strawberry clover or white clovers that are both simple to maintain and require less fertilization and water.

 Monitor Female Dogs

 Another danger to your yard is when your female dog is in season, which is another situation that will leave more yellow patches in your yard.
-Keep a close eye on where she does her business since the hormonal change she is undergoing will make her urine more toxic to grass and plants.
+Pay attention to how long your dog stays in heat, and keep a close eye on where she does her business since the hormonal change she is undergoing will make her urine more toxic to grass and plants.

 Make sure to dilute the area of the yard after she urinates using freshwater.
 It can’t hurt to take her out on a leash to prevent her from using the same spot to urinate over and over again which can cause a lot of damage to your yard.

 Some dog owners find that keeping their dogs moving when they go to do their business can help to reduce damage to their yard.
 When you stop a dog from urinating in the same area repeatedly, your lawn will be less likely to see significant damage in certain areas.

 However, it may be easier to just designate a specific area for your dogs to urinate in.
 Think about areas in your yard that are out of sight or near the compost heap where you won’t mind having a yellow patch near.
 Once you decide on a spot, use a collar and leash and lead them to that spot each time they go out so they learn that is the spot where they should urinate.
 Alternatively, you can set the boundaries of an invisible dog fence to guide them away from problem areas.